theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/files-and-folders.md

 │   ├───assets #contains images and stylesheets for the product page │   │   ├───images
 │   │   │   └───editorial-guide #contains images for the editorial-guide
-│   │   └───stylesheets
+│   │   ├───javascripts #contains custom functions
-│   ├───editorial-guide #contains content of the editorial guide │   └───release-notes #contains release-notes for all products ├───files #contains downloadable files
+│   │   └───stylesheets #contains custom styles
-├───images #contains images for all products
+│   ├───changelog #test environment for the new version history │   ├───editorial-guide #contains content of the editorial guide │   └───ui-style-guide #contains the (yunIO) UI style guide ├───files #contains downloadable files
-│   ├───[product name] #contains images for the specific product │   │   └───articles #contains images from the old Knowledge Base │   └───icons
+├───images #contains images that are available in all products │   ├───articles #contains images for general Knowledge Base articles │   ├───components #contains general images of components (table, bapi, etc) │   └───logos #contains images of logos (not icons!)
 ├───includes #contains .md files that can be referenced in all products │   ├───articles #contains general content from the old Knowledge Base │   ├───[product name] #contains content for the specific product